Blog

 7. Keep marketing to a minimum

-While marketing and transactional emails should always be distinct from one another, you can sometimes include value-driven content to your customers.
+While marketing and transactional emails should always be distinct from one another, you can sometimes send value-driven content to your customers.
 Evernote, a note-taking app, cleverly drops a reminder that they sync across many devices.

 Evernote password reset email